Students of Knowledge and Controversy

 At the time of the Prophet’s death, the Muslims experienced their first great controversy, disagreeing about who should lead them.
 The native inhabitants of Madinah nominated Sa`d ibn`Ubadah after conferring together in the assembly room of Banu Sa`idah.
 Afterwards, the Companions all agreed to appoint Abu Bakr as the leader of the Muslims, after they learned that the prophet had instructed that the person to lead them should be from the tribe of Quraysh.

 When the wars of apostasy broke out in Arabia during Abu Bakr’s reign, there was considerable disagreement regarding whether it was permissible to fight against all of the breakaway rebel tribes or only those tribes which openly denounced Prophet Muhammad.
 Abu Bakr was resolved to fight against all the rebellious tribes, and was ultimately able to persuade the other leading Companions, including `Umar, that he was correct in this policy.
-He thereby succeeded in uniting the Muslims in the cause against the apostate rebels.
+He there succeeded in uniting the Muslims in the cause against the apostate rebels.

 This was the case with a number of crises and challenges that the Muslim community faced during the era of the Companions.
 At first, they disagreed and then usually in the major issues they were ultimately able to arrive at a consensus.
 As for disagreements on legal matters and the finer points of religious knowledge where there is no clear or decisive evidence, those disagreements persisted.
 If disagreement was normal for the best generation of Muslims, how can it not be the case for those who came after them?